 Odysseus' name is related to the Greek verb odyssomai, which means to be angry at, to hate, or to be grieved.
 Thus, Odysseus stands for the odious one who causes pain or makes others angry.
 Hence, when his grandfather Autolycus proposed to call him Odysseus, he associated that name with his own tricky nature (Lattimore 1965:19.396), "since I have come to this place distasteful to many, women / and men alike on the prospering earth, so let him be given / the name Odysseus, that is distasteful" (ib.
 1965:19.407-409).
 Likewise, while admiring him, Breton called Duchamp "most irritating" (quoted in Cabanne 1971:16).
 He had unintentionally annoyed the establishment of his time.
-The first time was with the Puteaux group, whose leaders, Gleizes and Metzinger, and even his own brothers Jacques Villon and Raymond Duchamp-Villon excluded his submission of Nude Descending a Staircase, No. 2 from the Salon des Indépendants, Paris, in 1912.
+The first time was with the Puteaux group, whose leaders, Gleizes and Metzinger and even his own brothers, Jacques Villon and Raymond Duchamp-Villon, excluded his submission of Nude Descending a Staircase, No. 2 from the Salon des Indépendants, Paris, in 1912.
 The second time was with George Bellows, representative of the American realist painters, who vehemently opposed exhibiting Fountain in the Society of Independent Artists' first exhibition at the Grand Central Palace, New York, in 1917.
-Though both cases victimized Duchamp, they contributed to perpetually establish his reputation as a true pioneer.
+Though both cases victimised Duchamp, they contributed to perpetually establish his reputation as a true pioneer.
 It was such a turn of fate that likely prompted Henri-Pierre Roché to title his unfinished novel about Duchamp Victor (1957-1959).
 In addition, the theme of Odysseus' name is immensely complicated by the meanings of the pseudonym that he used to trick the Cyclops.
 That false name was ou tis (Lattimore 1965:9.366), which means no man.
 However, when the time came for the Cyclops to reveal his aggressor, his fellow Cyclopes perceived of ou tis as me tis (ib.
-1965:9.410), which on the one hand means any man, and on the other hand puns with metis, the word for artifice, craftiness or trickery.
-This is the first recorded pun in world literature and would not have gone unnoticed by Duchamp, who was a notorious punnist.
+1965:9.410), which on the one hand means any man and on the other hand puns with metis, the word for artifice, craftiness or trickery.
+This is the first recorded pun in world literature and would not have gone unnoticed by Duchamp, who was a notorious punster.
 What is more, the actual nobody in the Odyssey happened to be Elpenor, who suffered an accidental death of his drunkenness, thus missing the chance of having his name and fame celebrated by poets and future generations.
 This death significantly foreshadowed the wasted loss of Odysseus' remaining companions as a result of "their own wild recklessness" (ib.
 1965:1.7).
-Of course, a hero like Odysseus would be far from being nobody, as every of his deeds, perhaps unwillingly during his life, rendered his name glorious for the future.
-This quality applies to Duchamp, whose name and fame demonstrably grows by against the sun, while the meander border included cartouches in ancient Greek of all the adjectives compounded from the prefix poly (much), with which famously defined him - polymetis (exceedingly cunning), polytlas (much-enduring), polymechanos (full of devices), polyplagtos (muchtravelled), and polytropos (capable of many turns).
-All of these resourceful traits could be applied to the exceptional polyqualified personality of Duchamp.
-Odysseus' capacity for adapting mutatable world in nondogmatic ways makes him humanity's first sceptic, provisional in his outlook, and interested in the probable rather than the necessary (Zerba 2012:85).
-Duchamp followed closely in Odysseus' tread.
-Joyce too described his protagonist likewise, "He's a cultured allroundman, Bloom is [...]
-There's a touch of the artist about old Bloom." (ib.
-1934:10.231-232).
+Of course, a hero like Odysseus would be far from being nobody, as every one of his deeds, perhaps unwillingly during his life, rendered his name glorious for the future.
+This quality applies to Duchamp, whose name and fame demonstrably grows with time.

 When a theatrical production of Stephen Phillips' play Ulysses was staged at Her Majesty's Theatre, London, on 8 February 1902, its manager Herbert Beerbohm Tree commissioned Charles A. Buchel to illustrate the souvenir booklet on it.
-Buchel's illustration featured Odysseus on the prow of his trireme with his crew, himself silhouetted
+Buchel's illustration featured Odysseus on the prow of his trireme with his crew, himself silhouetted against the sun, while the meander border included cartouches in ancient Greek of all the adjectives compounded from the prefix poly (much), with which Homer famously defined him - polymetis (exceedingly cunning), polytlas (much-enduring), polymechanos (full of devices), polyplagtos